 The Department of Neurosurgery at Baylor College of Medicine offers clinical electives for medical students interested in neurosurgery.
-Clinical clerkships allow students considering a residency in neurological surgery to assist and learn from faculty and current residents at two of the five hospitals that are part of the Baylor neurosurgery residency program: Baylor St. Luke's Medical Center, Ben Taub Hospital, MD Anderson Cancer Center, Michael E. DeBakey Veterans Affairs Medical Center, and Texas Children's Hospital.
+Clinical clerkships allow students considering a residency in neurological surgery to assist and learn from faculty and current residents at the following hospitals that are part of the Baylor neurosurgery residency program: Baylor St. Luke's Medical Center, Ben Taub Hospital, MD Anderson Cancer Center, Michael E. DeBakey Veterans Affairs Medical Center, and Texas Children's Hospital.

 Visiting Medical Students